RayHightower/rayhightower.github.com/source/_posts/2012-11-19-finding-abundance-in-the-long-tail.markdown

 ####Suggested Reading

-<cite>The Long Tail</cite>, by Chris Anderson.
+[The Long Tail](http://www.amazon.com/Long-Revised-Updated-Edition-ebook/dp/B000JMKSE2), by Chris Anderson.
 The drastic reduction in the cost of distribution for digital information has far-reaching effects upon our economy.
 As a result, some businesses will thrive while others will die.

-####About WisdomGroup

-WisdomGroup is a software company that creates apps for the "web":/services/web and for "mobile":/services/go: iPhone, iPad, and Android.
-WisdomGroup also serves the open source community through leadership of "ChicagoRuby":http://chicagoruby.org and related "conferences":/about/rails.
+_Note: A version of this post originally appeared on the [WisdomGroup Blog](http://wisdomgroup.com)._